elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ```

 Notice the nice distribution of k-mer frequencies, along with a big bump of k-mers (at the left of the plot) that appear only once.
+Such low frequency k-mers are likely to be errors.

 But, with the code above, we are actually doing a bit too much work.
 A lot of the functionality we wrote in for loops and yields is actually *stream manipulation*: transforming a stream of data into a different kind of data, and accumulating it at the end.